NFPA 70E: The Standard for Electrical Safety in the Workplace

 - A description of the safe work practices to be employed

-- Results of the shock hazard analysis
+- Results of the shock hazard assessment

 - Determination of shock protection boundaries